zhenghuazx/RNA-LifeTime/README.md

 | **RNA-LifeTime ($C_g=5$)** | 42,366            | 67.44 (2.1)  | 0.1461 (0.002) | 0.090 (0.002) | $\approx$ 4 Hours                  |
 |       **MD-Average**       | -                 | 52.5         | 0.1238         | 0.067         | $\approx$ 1 weeks (using 6-8 GPUs) |

-The results in Table~\ref{table: performance} demonstrate that RNA-LifeTime achieved high accuracy in the lifetime probability prediction.
+The results in the table demonstrate that RNA-LifeTime achieved high accuracy in the lifetime probability prediction.
 Here the MD simulation is the ground true model.
 RNA-LifeTime performs better than AFT-Linear in terms of MAE-LT, MAE, and MSE, while having much fewer parameters and a shorter training time.
 This suggests that RNA-LifeTime is more efficient and accurate for predicting RNA degradation rate.
 Among the RNA-LifeTime models tested, the one with $C_g=5$ achieves the best performance, with an MAE-LT of 67.44 (2.1), a MAE of 0.1461 (0.002), and an MSE of 0.090 (0.002).
 %in approximately 4 hours of training time.

-Furthermore, we compute the MAE-LT, MAE, and MSE for the mean trajectories of the MD simulation (MD-average) to represent the intrinsic randomness in the system (refer to the last row of Table~\ref{table: performance}).
+Furthermore, we compute the MAE-LT, MAE, and MSE for the mean trajectories of the MD simulation (MD-average) to represent the intrinsic randomness in the system (refer to the last row of the table).
 These results approximate the lowest achievable error.
 In comparison, the estimation errors of RNA-LifeTime are close to those of the MD-average, suggesting that RNA-LifeTime demonstrates a strong performance.

 Installation
 ======================================